0

 Comments

-By: Antti V about 3 years ago
+By: Antti V over 3 years ago

 Fugazi in Storrs, CT, playing a show at the University of Connecticut.
 This is their second and last time there, the first having been 2,5 years prior at the same place.
 Opening remarks are once again fun and ice-breaking, and Ian rather politely implores the audience not to crowd surf, informing that they don't want to throw anyone out for behaviour that's been going on earlier.
 Let's see how it plays out...